Will Having U.S. Citizen Children Prevent Deportation of Undocumented Immigrant?

 Parents of U.S. Citizens Cannot Apply for U.S. Lawful Permanent Residence (a Green Card) Until the Child Turns 21

-U.S. immigration law allows U.S. citizens to petition for their parents to receive green cards; but only after the U.S. citizen child turns 21.
-Staying in the U.S. without permission for all that time could be difficult and lead to negative immigration consequences.
+U.S. immigration law allows U.S. citizens to petition for their parents (among other family members) to receive green cards; but only after the U.S. citizen child turns 21.
+Staying in the United States without legal permission for all that time could be difficult and lead to negative immigration consequences.

 Leaving the U.S. with the child is the safer option, if one is willing to embark on a long-term plan of having the child return as an adult and then petition for the parents.
 But since the subject of this article is whether the U.S. citizen child can help the parents avoid deportation, that's a topic that we're assuming isn't as relevant or attractive to readers.